tylerdsilva/contributor-license-agreement-1/README.md

 Thank you for contributing  to our community.
 We welcome you to sign the contributor license agreement.
 The CLA can be signed in **either** personal capacity or on behalf of your employer.
 Please choose an appropriate agreement to sign(you can only sign one).
 ## How to sign the CLA in personal capacity

-Please follow these steps if you are contributing on your own personal capacity and not making Submissions in the course of work for my employer.
+Please follow these steps if you are contributing on your own personal capacity and not making Submissions in the course of work for your employer.

 1. Read the licence [personal_contributor_licence_agreement.md](https://github.com/aicore/contributor-license-agreement/blob/main/personal_contributor_licence_agreement.md)
 2. If you Agree with the terms and conditions, raise a pull request by adding your details to the end of the above file.
 Click this link to edit the file in github:  [personal_contributor_licence_agreement.md file](https://github.com/aicore/contributor-license-agreement/edit/main/personal_contributor_licence_agreement.md).